• Skip to primary navigation

 Instead, a basic will that you sign in front of two friends is sufficient.
 Want to get a will on a budget?
 My husband and I had a will drafted for free using campus legal services when he was in school.

 I also received a heavily discounted will from a lawyer using my company’s legal services.
-At the time, I asked both lawyers about law template services like those offered by LegalZoom, and neither seemed impressed by the services.
+At the time, I asked both lawyers about law template services like those offered by Nolo, and neither seemed impressed by the services.

 Living Will